Finding a provider of Vestibular Rehabilitation Therapy (VRT)

 - Check with the VEDA (vestibular disorders association) as they maintain a list of people who suggest that they have expertise in this.

 - Note that this list has NO quality control - - it is just people who say that they know something.
 Still, it is a good place to start.

 - Do some screening using the suggestions below.

-- Do some research online, or with your phone-book, develop a list, and screen the list using the suggestions below.
+- Do some research online, or with your phone-book (does anyone have one of these anymore), develop a list, and screen the list using the suggestions below.

 Lets take a careful look -- the common training situation for the groups that commonly offer VRT, counting only training post college, are as follows:

 ||Total training (years) and main area of expertise provided by training

 ||Sometimes 1 year

 ||11 (medical, ear, other parts of head)